 Note: Those participating in our Kayak East Tour join up with this tour mid-morning

 We depart from Holguin and drive east towards Mayeri, meeting up with anyone from our Kayak East trip near the town of Mayeri.
 From here we continue along the northeast coast of the island, paralleling the sailing route Columbus took some 500 years ago.
 We pass the town of Moa where nickel is mined as one of Cuba’s most important exports.
 Soon thereafter the road gets worse, there’s practically no traffic and we enter the edge of Alexander Humboldt National Park.
 This is thickly forested region with many small farms and people living off the land.
-We stop at park headquarters at Bahia Taco to see the small Visitor's Center and view the beautiful protected bay where manatees come for several months each year.
-We then hike the El Recreo trail through a lush forest and along a flowing river.
-The hike is about two miles and takes about one and a half hours.
+We stop at park headquarters at Bahia Taco, a beautiful protected bay where manatees sometimes come to visit.
+Nearby we hike about 3 miles on a trail called El Recreo.
+This is a region rich in birds, reptiles and amphibians, and with luck we will see many.